A Complete Guide on ANOVA in R

 One-way ANOVA: A one-way ANOVA is a statistical test that evaluates the variation in group means within a sample while taking just one independent variable or factor into account.

-Two-way ANOVA: A two-way ANOVA is a hypothesis-based test, just as a one-way ANOVA.
+Two-way ANOVA: A two-way ANOVA is a hypothesis-based test, just like a one-way ANOVA.
 On the other hand, in the two-way ANOVA, each sample is characterized in two ways, resulting in two categorical groups.

 Let’s Get Started with R